SE Mill Plain Boulevard Improvement Project

-The Open House was promoted through a direct postcard mailed to 7,104 addresses in the project area and emailed to 41 stakeholders.
+More than 70 people attended the open house, which was promoted through a direct postcard mailed to 7,104 addresses in the project area and emailed to 41 stakeholders.
 View the announcement here.
 Nearly 200 postcards were left at key activity centers and apartment complexes throughout the project area.
-News about the Open House was also announced in a media release and on the City's Twitter and Facebook posts.
+News about the open house was also announced in a media release and on the City's Twitter and Facebook posts.

 Right-of-way acquisition: Underway.
 Federal funding for this project requires any and all necessary right-of-way acquisitions strictly comply with federal laws and regulations that provide for uniform and equitable treatment for persons whose property is acquired for public use.
 That includes completion of environmental analysis and right-of-way plans development prior to the acquisition phase.

 Please note: Acquisition and relocation information can be found here on the Federal Highway Administration Office of Real Estate Services website.
 For a helpful brochure, see: Acquiring Real Property for Federal and Federal-aid Programs and Projects.

 With recent federal grants for design, right of way acquisition and construction, this project to improve safety and address congestion from Southeast 104th Avenue to Southeast Chkalov Drive is now moving forward.
 Roadway, traffic signal, access and freeway onramp modifications are planned to enhance safety and minimize delays on busy Southeast Mill Plain Boulevard, a street with one of Vancouver's highest traffic volumes -- about 39,000 vehicles a day.